 While total trial court filings have declined in the last year, the decrease has not been uniform.
-Some significant case types have increased over the past year, including criminal, mental health, and probate cases.
-In addition, the last decade has seen a considerable increase in case types that are most directly influenced by economic pressures, such as district court civil cases that include foreclosures and tax liens (see figures below).
+Some significant case types have increased over the past year, including criminal (both felony and misdemeanor), mental health, probate, and traffic cases (see figures below).
+As noted earlier, the last decade has also seen a considerable increase in case types that are most directly influenced by economic pressures, such as district court civil cases that include foreclosures and tax liens (see Table 3 on page 8).